 The data collected in this study will consist primarily of EEG and electrical impedance data that would be recorded along with timing and performance data when tasks are being done.
-We will also utilize a standard brain MRI atlas to assess the anatomical localization of the EEG and electrical impedance data, and compare the mapping results to other forms of functional assessment data obtained from our clinical epilepsy patients.
+We will also utilize your routinely obtained imaging data (MRI, CT) to assess the anatomical localization of the EEG and electrical impedance data, and compare our mapping results to other forms of functional assessment data obtained as part of your diagnostic workup.
+Any photographs taken will be deleted from the scanning device as soon as they are transferred to password-protected research computers.

 Data gathered during the course of this study will be maintained indefinitely or as required by federal or state regulations.
 Every effort will be made to protect the identities of the participants and the confidentiality of the research data used in this study.
-The research team may share de-identified EEG, electrical impedance, and imaging data collected for this study with other institutions.
+The research team may share de-identified EEG, electrical impedance, and imaging data collected for this study.

+with other institutions.
 These de-identified data may be added to public databases of EEG data.
 All other data will be used by the research team for purposes as described in this form.